 This guide is intended for system administrators.
 Administrators should have knowledge of the operating system concepts and commands, and the hardware and software configuration.
+Experienced administrators are expected to be very familiar with UNIX commands and utilities

 New and Changed Features